jax-ml/jax/jax/experimental/jax2tf/README.md

 set `tf.saved_model.SaveOption(experimental_custom_gradients=False)`.
 In either case, you will not be able to compute the gradients of the function loaded from the SavedModel.

+## Support for partitioning

+jax2tf supports JAX functions that use `jax.pjit`, for single-host meshes.
+The conversion is actually similar as for a `jax.jit`, except that the arguments and results will be wrapped with `tensorflow.compiler.xla.experimental.xla_sharding.XlaSharding` TensorFlow ops.

+Note that when saving a model, the parameters to the model are wrapped with `tf.Variable` before calling the converted function (see [above](#saved_model_with_parameters)), therefore outside of the `XlaSharding` wrapper.

 ## Shape-polymorphic conversion